 Meet Our Committee

-Heather Haylock — Co-Regional Advisor (Co-RA)
+Heather Haylock — Regional Advisor (RA)

 Heather is an author of fiction and non-fiction books; picture books and levelled readers for the education market.
 She writes in both rhyme and prose.
 Some of her books have been awarded Storylines Notable Book Awards and one was a finalist in the Best Picture Book category of the New Zealand Book Awards for Children and Young People.
 Two of my manuscripts have been used as the texts for the Storylines Gavin Bishop Award for new and unpublished illustrators. www.heatherhaylock.nz